rwieruch/blog_robinwieruch_content/blog/react-global-state-without-redux/index.md

 # Global States with Pages in React

-At some point, you will use something like React Router to distribute your application on multiple pages (URLs) with so called Page components (e.g. AccountPage, ProfilePage).
+At some point, you will use something like React Router to distribute your application on multiple pages (URLs) with so-called Page components (e.g. AccountPage, ProfilePage).
 It doesn't need to be called Page component, but I have seen it in various React applications used this way.
 The [complete Firebase in React authentication tutorial](/complete-firebase-authentication-react-tutorial/) showcases such an application with React Router and multiple Page components.

 When using this architecture for your application with routing, you will still have a top level component (e.g. App component) but also Page components which are consolidated within this App component.